Timeline: Starbucks history of LGBTQIA2+ inclusion

 Awarding grants for nonprofits

-Between June 2021 and May 2022, The Starbucks Foundation has provided more than 300 grants to non-profit organizations supporting LGBTQIA2+ communities, totaling more than $700,000.
-Many of these organizations were nominated by partners based on neighborhood partnerships they have developed in service of their local communities.
+During our 2022 fiscal year, The Starbucks Foundation has provided more than 400 grants to non-profit organizations supporting LGBTQIA2+ communities, totaling more than $700,000.
+Many of these organizations, including Brave Trails — a nonprofit organization that is on a mission to build the next generation of LGBTQIA2+ leaders — were nominated by partners based on neighborhood partnerships they have developed in service of their local communities.

 Supporting causes important to partners